angelrbolivar/identity-ops-lab/01-identities.md

-Write 01-identities.md for the Norte Club Entra lab.
-First person.
-Lab notebook.
-Under 400 words.

-Facts:
+# 01 — Identities

-- 27 Aug 2026.
+27 Aug 2026.
 Norte Club.
-Entra P2.
-- admin = daily Global Admin I use to build. breakglass = second Global Admin I do not use.
-I created breakglass because admin is not an emergency account.
+Microsoft Entra ID P2 trial.

+This is a lab directory, not production Entra.

+## Accounts

+Two admin accounts and four that hold nothing.

+`admin` is the Global Admin I sign into to build this tenant.
+It is the account I use all day, which is exactly why it is not an emergency account.
+So I created `breakglass`: a second Global Admin I do not use.
+It exists for the day `admin` is locked out, broken by a policy I wrote, or phished.

-- helpdesk.t1, pim.admin, user.standard, leaver.marco = no directory role on day 1
+`helpdesk.t1`, `pim.admin`, `user.standard`, and `leaver.marco` have no directory role on day 1.
+None of them.
-- Groups: GRP-Ops, GRP-Finance, GRP-IT.
-Security, Assigned, not role-assignable.
-Empty members.
-- Why helpdesk is not standing GA: standing GA on a tier-1 account is blast radius if that mailbox gets phished.
-Same idea as Remitly — do not leave the powerful action on the account that gets hit first.
-PIM later.
-- Tenant also contains a leftover personal account (Rusher Ink).
-I leave it.
-I do not treat it as a lab user.
-Do not print its UPN.
-- P2 blades visible: PIM, Identity Protection, Access reviews.
-- No Administrative Units, custom roles, access packages, on-prem AD.

-Embed immediately after you mention users/groups:
 ![Users](screenshots/01-users.png)

+The tenant also carries a leftover personal account, Rusher Ink, from the way the trial was signed up.
+I leave it alone.
+It is not a lab user, it gets no group and no role, and I crop it out of screenshots.

+## Groups

+`GRP-Ops`, `GRP-Finance`, `GRP-IT`.
+Security groups, Assigned membership, not role-assignable.
+Members empty.

 ![Groups](screenshots/02-groups.png)

-Say once this is a lab directory, not production Entra.
-Then describe what I created.
-Do not write “I have no operational experience.”

-Forbidden: Costa Norte, Decision #1 form with five bold labels, “what I did not do today” as a bullet list, “fill after you click,” hiring-manager language.

-Output markdown only.
+Not role-assignable is the deliberate part.
+A role-assignable group is a privilege path, and none of these three need to be one, so I did not leave that door open.
+Empty members is deliberate too.
+The containers exist.
+People go into them when there is a reason to put them there.

+## Why helpdesk.t1 is not a standing Global Admin

+Tier 1 is the account that gets hit first.
+It takes requests from strangers all day and its whole job is to be helpful.
+Standing Global Admin on that account means a successful phish does not get a helpdesk mailbox, it gets the tenant.
+That is the blast radius I do not want to sign up for.

+Same idea I worked with at Remitly: do not leave the powerful action sitting on the account that gets hit first.
+PIM is the real answer here — elevation on request, with approval and a clock — and it comes later.
+Today the answer is blunter and still holds. `helpdesk.t1` has nothing to elevate from.

+## Scope

+PIM, Identity Protection, and Access reviews are visible in the portal on this P2 trial.
+Visible, not configured.
+I did not build Administrative Units, custom roles, access packages, or on-prem AD.